ukazap/ukazap/resume.md

 * __Sep 2021 - Present__: Senior Backend Engineer at [Stockbit Crypto](https://crypto.stockbit.com), Jakarta, Indonesia (Remote)

-  Building order management system for a centralized crypto exchange.
+  Build order management system for a centralized crypto exchange.
   Leading a team of 5 engineers.
 Provide staff training for Elixir and Erlang ecosystem.

+  Develop the following components:

+  * **Order Management System** which accepts users’ trade orders and manage their lifecycle

+  * **Risk Engine** which is a critical component for preventing execution of withdrawal/trades exceeding user’s buying power; implemented bespoke API roughly based on Redis protocol using Thousand Island socket server

+  * **OMS-to-Matching Engine** connector that is fault-tolerant (using OTP building blocks and ZeroMQ binary star pattern)

+  * **VerneMQ plugins** for custom functionalities (VerneMQ is an Erlang-based MQTT broker, which we use for the bulk of communications and streams between the backend services and the frontend app).

   Tech stack: Elixir, Erlang OTP, PostgreSQL, VerneMQ, Apache Kafka.